Mohamedali1111/usam_innovate_program_frontend/DEPLOYMENT_CHECKLIST.md

 - Check `vercel.json` configuration
 - Verify all routes work locally

+### Project Structure Issues
+- Ensure `package.json` is in root directory
+- Verify all configuration files are in root
+- Check that `src/` and `public/` folders are in root

 ---

 ## 🎉 Ready to Deploy!

 Your portfolio is fully optimized and ready for Vercel deployment.
-All configuration files are in place, the build is successful, and performance optimizations are implemented.
+All configuration files are in place, the build is successful, and **all project files are now in the root directory** for proper Vercel deployment.

 **Next Step**: Deploy to Vercel using the steps above!